Oats Are For Goats, But Dogs Like Them Too!

 The main benefit of feeding oats seems to be that they are high in fiber.
 This can be particularly useful to dogs suffering from…bathroom issues.
 I’ve mentioned before that Kitsune has a really sensitive stomach.
 Feeding him high fiber foods often seems to help him when he’s experiencing bouts of GI upset.

 Many dogs seem to enjoy the taste of oats, and they are relatively low in calories.
 I mentioned that they are often used as a filler in commercial dog foods.
-If you have an overweight dog, adding plain, cooked oatmeal to his food can help your dog feel full without adding a lot of extra calories.
+If you have an overweight dog, adding plain, cooked oatmeal to their food can help your dog feel full without adding a lot of extra calories.

 In humans, oatmeal is touted for helping to reduce high blood pressure, artery clogging, and for improving the immune system.
 I’m unaware of any studies done to test whether the same holds true for dogs, but it makes sense that it could.